NEXT ON

 The Vision of "Body of Work: Woman” is to celebrate, acknowledge, and be inspired by the female experience and the female form.

-This show was originally scheduled to take place over the week of International Women’s Day, however it has been postponed to April 24th due to Cyclone Alfred.
+This show was originally scheduled to take place over the week of International Women’s Day, however it has been postponed to April 24th.

 • NEIGHBOURS AT THE BOWLING ALLEY | Justine Wake, Caro Toledo